onsiderations, and consequences fo

 What people really mean is that they don’t want any complications for their families after they die.
 And that makes sense, doesn’t it?

 Estate planning is not just about having a will.
-Wills are usually a vital part of a harmonious deceased estate, but are not the only element.
-This is why our firm is called “The Will & All”.
+Wills are certainly a vital part of a harmonious deceased estate, but are not the only element., and there are many other considerations.

 Good estate planning is about understanding the role of a will in transferring rights and property to others on death, and is also understanding how other financial resources are transferred, or pass on death.